 Think about the last time you began a major project like cleaning the garage or cleaning the basement.
 It can seem like a monumental task.
 So can painting the inside or outside of the house or doing the spring or fall clean-up of the yard.
 I’ll bet you can name a few more tasks that can feel insurmountable.

 When tackling monumental tasks, take it a little bit every single day.
 I do this with the spring or fall cleaning of my kitchen – or deep clean if you will.
 I take one section of cabinets each day.
-Everything comes out of each cabinet in the section, the shelves get wiped down, the wood gets wiped down with a wood care product, canned goods and mixes get date checked (and tossed if expired), and dishes and bakeware get evaluated (Keep, sell, or donate?).
+Everything comes out of each cabinet in the section, the shelves get wiped down, the wood gets wiped down with a wood care product, canned goods and mixes get date checked (and tossed if expired), and dishes and bakeware get evaluated (keep, sell, or donate?).
 Depending on the number of cabinets I set as my goal, this task can take me upward to a week.
 That might sound like a lot, but the entire task doesn’t feel monumental.
 It doesn’t overwhelm me.
+It doesn’t consume an entire day.
 And, I find that I am more apt to tackle the next project.

 The philosophy of working a little bit every day works for almost everything: learning better eating habits, adding exercise to your daily schedule, decluttering, cleaning the garage, downsizing your possessions, learning to play an instrument, learning a new language, or ___ (You can fill in the blank.)